-- a description of any issues or concerns for each decommissioning method(s) identified; - how input from the engagement activities was considered in determining the proposed decommissioning method(s);

-- a description of how the applicant has addressed or will address any concerns or issues raised and when; - a description of any concerns or issues raised that will not be addressed and why; and - a description of any outstanding concerns, including how the applicant intends to address any outstanding concerns, or an explanation as to why no further steps will be taken. - Provide evidence in the application.
-The of sufficient notification of the application may also address reclamation of sites where surface facilities have been or will be removedfiling to the CER. - 1.3.
-Provide a plan for how consultation with potentially impacted persons and the management of any pipeline components that will communities, landowners or Indigenous peoples will be maintained in a deactivated stateduring the period of time between decommissioning and abandonment.
+- a description of any issues or concerns for each decommissioning method(s) identified; - how input from the engagement activities was considered in determining the proposed decommissioning method(s); - a description of how the applicant has addressed or will address any concerns or issues raised and when; - a description of any concerns or issues raised that will not be addressed and why; and - a description of any outstanding concerns, including how the applicant intends to address any outstanding concerns, or an explanation as to why no further steps will be taken. - 2.
+Provide evidence in the application of sufficient notification of the application filing to the CER. - 3.
+Provide a plan for how consultation with potentially impacted persons and communities, landowners or Indigenous peoples will be maintained during the period of time between decommissioning and abandonment.